Maria Pogonowska: Biography

 After the war, Pogonowska decided not to return to her scientific career, instead working for the House for Chronically Ill Children in Warsaw.
-She also contributed to the acquisition of land for the orphanages house and she was active in its planning, construction and furnishing.
+She also contributed to the land acquisition for the orphanages house, and was active in its planning, construction and furnishing.
 She worked there until her retirement in 1962.
-During this time she was unable to determine the fate of her husband.
+During this time, she was unable to determine the fate of her husband.
 During retirement she remained active, taking care of her grandchildren and teaching classes at the Medical Academy of Warsaw.

-In 1968, her daughter Janina and her family migrated to Israel and Maria went with them.
-She cared for her grandchildren and later great-grandchildren and, for a time, worked a job renting out rented Polish books.
+In 1968 Pogonowska accompanied her daughter Janina and her family to Israel.
+Janina later became Professor of medical Microbiology at the Tel Aviv Medical University.
+Maria cared for her grandchildren and later great-grandchildren and, for a time, worked a job renting out rented Polish books.
 She went through a formal explanation of the circumstances of her husband's death in 1990 and in 1994 participated in a ceremony that planted thousands of trees near Jerusalem to symbolize the Katyń Woods.
-A piece written by her between 1995–2000 called Memoirs Warszawianka appeared on the pages of the "Quarterly Jewish History" in 2009.
-In 1980, at her request, Maria Palester was honored Righteous Among the Nations title.
+A piece written by her between 1995 and 2000 called Memoirs Warszawianka appeared on the pages of the Quarterly Jewish History in 2009.
+In 1980, at her request, Maria Palester was honored with the Righteous Among the Nations title.
+One of Pogonowska's great-grandchildren through Janina is mathematician Tomer Schlank.

-Almost until the end of her very long life, she remained active, was interested in ongoing politics, read Polish books, kept contact with Warsaw orphanage.
-On the occasion of her 110th birthday, she received the congratulations from the presidents of Poland and Israel and from Irena Sendler.
-Pogonowska died at age 111 years 258 days on 15 July 2009 in Israel.

-Her daughter, Janina, after completing medical studies, worked in Warsaw Medical University as a doctor of bacteriology.
-In Israel, she achieved the title of Professor of medical microbiology at the Tel Aviv Medical University.